anarterb/SNEStoCDi/README.md

 Upload the SNEStoCDi software to your Arduino :
 - connect the Arduino to your computer
-- add the SNESpad library (by Rob Duarte) to the Arduino IDE.
+- add the SNESpaduino library (by Damon Dransfeld) to the Arduino IDE.
 - open the SNEStoCDi sketch.
 - check that the Arduino pins on the sketch match your wiring, if not adjust the sketch with the right pins. the sketch matches the pinout showed on the wiring.jpg file.